Managing SFTP connectors - Amazon Transfer Family

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-This topic describes how to view and update SFTP connectors, and lists quotas that are relevant for SFTP connectors.
+This topic describes how to view and update SFTP connectors.

 Note